 - Limit the number of trips you take to the supermarket if your loved one is upset by the lights.

-- Replace fluorescent bulbs with the incandescent variety if they tend to upset your family member.
+- Replace fluorescent bulbs with the incandescent variety if they cause discomfort to your family member.

-- Encourage your loved one to wear sunglasses to reduce visual overload.
+- Encourage your loved one to wear sunglasses to reduce visual overload in challenging circumstances.

 - Don’t force your loved one to eat foods they’re sensitive to.
-For example, if they have issues with crunchy and slimy foods, avoid chips and jello.
+For example, avoid chips and jello if they have issues with crunchy and slimy foods.

-- Observe their reactions to different foods to see which cause sensory pain, and which ones they just don’t care for.
+- Observe their reactions to different foods to see which cause sensory pain and which they don’t care for.

-- Limit exposure to fragrances or strong smells that are problematic, and get into the habit of buying unscented products.
+- Limit exposure to problematic fragrances or strong smells and get into the habit of buying unscented products.

 Professional Therapies to Help Treat Sensory Overload